DivadNojnarg/CaPO4Sim/README.md

   - when a case study is selected, the corresponding node is blinking as long as the counter is equal to 1.
   - remove PTHp node in plasma and merge with PTHg (does not fit well in humans)
+  - replace all png detailed pictures by svgs for all case studies
 + Graphs
   - change box size (plot area, height = 950px)
   - move slider at the bottom (plot area)